 What is RXLive?

 RXLive is a licensed NHS Pharmacy that has been fused into a free app/online service with no hidden costs.
 The app allows you to manage repeat prescriptions from an NHS England surgery for you or for someone else.
+Set up subscription packs for your NHS repeat prescriptions and buy subscription pack treatments to save.
 The dispensed prescriptions are delivered to your preferred address, within 24 hours, free of charge.
 If you are not entitled to free NHS prescriptions you will be required to make a payment for the prescription item.
-We are United Kingdom's first patient to pharmacist video call facility.
-You can video call a pharmacist to provide you with appropriate medical advice (coming soon).

 I have forgotten my password or want to update my password?